israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 JavaScript 1.8:
 > `function(x) x * x`

+This syntax allows you to leave off the braces and 'return' statement

 **_Parameters_**
 - **name**
   The function name.
 Can be omitted, in which case the function is `anonymous`.